Devaio/PWK-Scraping/README.md

 dbBuild.js performs the db additions by recursively calling a dbSave function against an array of objects retrieved by parsing a json file.
-For an entirely asynchronous approach that uses Promise.all to dispatch API and db requests for each parsed object, see the partner project - PWK-DBBuild: https://github.com/hdub2/PWK-DBBuild
+For an entirely asynchronous approach that uses Promise.all to dispatch API and db requests for each parsed object concurrently, see the partner project - PWK-DBBuild: https://github.com/hdub2/PWK-DBBuild